BlinkTrack: Feature Tracking over 80 FPS via Events and Images: Experiment

-\paragraph{Metric} The EC\cite{ec} and EDS\cite{eds} only provide ground truth trajectories with 24Hz and 75Hz.
-To evaluate the high-rate event predictions with 100Hz and 200Hz, we interpolate the event predictions to continuous trajectories and sample points on those timestamps that have ground truth data following the setting in \cite{deepev}.
-We evaluate feature age, defined as the duration for which a feature exceeds a specified distance from the ground truth, and expect feature age, which is calculated as the product of feature age and the ratio of stable tracks.
-These two metrics are common in event-based feature tracking benchmark\cite{deepev}.
-We also evaluate accuracy through $\delta_{avg}$\cite{tapvid}, which is the average fraction of points tracked within 1, 2, 4, 8, and 16 pixels, also widely used in point tracking benchmarks.
-The detailed definition can be found in previous methods~\cite{deepev}.
+{\textbf{Metric.}} The EC\cite{ec} and EDS\cite{eds} only provide ground truth trajectories with 24Hz and 75Hz.
+To evaluate the high-rate event predictions with 100Hz and 200Hz, we interpolate the event predictions to continuous trajectories and sample points on those timestamps that have ground truth data following Messikommer et al.\cite{deepev}.
+We evaluate feature age(FA), defined as the duration for which a feature exceeds a specified distance(1, 2, 3 ..., 32) from the ground truth, and expect feature age(Exp FA or Expect FA), which is calculated as the product of feature age and the ratio of stable tracks—those maintaining errors below the threshold across all frames.
+These two metrics are common in event-based feature tracking benchmarks\cite{deepev}.
+We also evaluate accuracy through $\delta_{avg}$\cite{tapvid}, which is the average fraction of points tracked within 1, 2, 4, 8, and 16 pixels, also widely used in point tracking benchmarks\cite{pointodyssey, cotracker}.

-\paragraph{Implementation Details} As mentioned in Sec. \ref{Supervision}, our event module is pre-trained on the MultiTrack dataset on 30000 feature tracks from 2000 sequences employing a continual learning approach~\cite{deepev}.
+{\textbf{Implementation Details.}} As mentioned in Sec.~\ref{Supervision}, our event module is pre-trained on the MultiTrack dataset on 30000 feature tracks from 2000 sequences employing a continual learning approach\cite{deepev}.
 We use ADAM\cite{adam} optimizer with a learning rate of $1 \times 10^{-4}$ and 140000 training steps in total with batch size 32.
-To stabilize training at the beginning, the input sequences are clipped to 4 frames, which would increase to 12 and 23 after 80000 and 120000 steps following \cite{deepev}.
-Then we train our uncertainty predictor on the same dataset with the same hyperparameters.
-At the same time, we train our color module on MultiTrack which is generated for color image training with 10000 sequences using ADAMW\cite{adamw} with a learning rate of $5 \times 10^{-4}$.
-Each sequence is regarded as a batch, which is set to size 16, and we sample 24 tracks from each track.
+To initialize training, the input sequences are clipped to 4 frames, which would increase to 12 and 23 after 80000 and 120000 steps\cite{deepev}.
+Then we train our uncertainty predictor on the same dataset with the same hyperparameters for 80000 steps.
+At the same time, we train our image module on MultiTrack, which is generated for image training with 10000 sequences using ADAMW\cite{adamw} with a learning rate of $5 \times 10^{-4}$ and batch size 16.
 The sequence length is fixed to 10 in all 50000 training steps.
-We run supervision on two NVIDIA RTX3090 24GB GPUS for 48 hours and experiments on one NVIDIA RTX3090 GPU and Intel(R) Xeon(R) Gold 6139M CPU.
+We run both modules' supervision on two NVIDIA RTX3090 24GB GPUS for 48 hours and experiments on one NVIDIA RTX3090 GPU and Intel(R) Xeon(R) Gold 6139M CPU.